 3. Assembly Line Production

 Remember learning how cars use to be made in history class?
-Before Henry Ford, workers carried parts around and built automobiles one by one.
+It used to be that manufacturing workers carried parts around and built automobiles one by one.
 Today, site built houses are still made the same way.

-Manufactured and modular housing, however, uses carefully planned, reliable assembly lines to move the whole home through a line of skilled builders at a record pace.
+Manufactured and modular housing, however, uses carefully planned, reliable assembly lines to move the whole home through a line of trained team members at a record pace.
 This innovative process took building homes out of precut materials to the next level.

-Assembly line production in a facility allows the expert builders to build more and walk less, drastically increasing the efficiency that the same skilled worker would have at a job site.
+Assembly line production in a facility allows the expert builders to build more and walk less, drastically increasing the efficiency that the same home builder would have at a job site.

 An unfortunate consequence of building homes outdoors is vandalism and crime at the job site.
 Whether it’s kids breaking stuff or materials and tools being stolen, builders are forced to include these risks and costs in the final price of a home.